tugcekonuklar/msc-computer-science-notes/computer-architecture-and-operating-systems/Home.md

 # The Performance Challenge

+* We improve the speed of the memory architecture by using some additional architectural structures , known as Cache, and cache is just a fast memory device
+* Main memory (DRAM) is large, slow and expensive.
+Cache is quick, small and quite expensive.
+* A cache that holds instructions only is called an i-cache.
+* A cache that holds program data only is called a d-cache.
+* A cache that holds both instructions and data is known as a unified cache.

 ## Cache for Speedup

 * let's say all of the memory accesses require five clock cycles
+* let's assume CPU read s from cache with 2 clock cycle.
 * </br><img src="./img/44.png" alt="alt text" width="500" height="300">
-* we improve the speed of the memory architecture by using some additional architectural structures , known as Cache, and cache is just a fast memory device, lets assume CPU read s from cache with 2 clock cycle.
-* Main memory (DRAM) is large, slow and expensive.
-Cache is quick, small and quite expensive.
 * why would we read data from cache instead of from memory?
     * cache keeps copies of memory contents that are used frequently.
     * So, given that if you were to analyse a program, perhaps 10% of the data in the code will be accessed very